OCA/web/web_dialog_size/README.rst

 =============

 A module that lets the user expand/restore the dialog box size through a button in the upper right corner (mimicking most windows managers).
-By default, all dialog boxes are expanded.

 Configuration
 =============